Develop and provide Christian leadership in nursing.

 Harmonized Program Outcomes

 As part of a Christian liberal arts university, the TWU School of Nursing is dedicated to excellence, with the view that the educational experience should cultivate knowledge and personal development to glorify God and to serve humankind.
-The School of Nursing brings together BCCNP (British Columbia College of Nursing Professionals) Standards and TWU Student Learning Outcomes into Harmonized Program Outcomes described below:
+The School of Nursing brings together BCCNM (British Columbia College of Nurses and Midwives) Standards and TWU Student Learning Outcomes into Harmonized Program Outcomes described below:

 - Graduates will apply safe, reflective, competent, compassionate, ethical, and relational care in diverse practice settings.